aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 Our first requirement is
 'A valid AWS KMS ARN is a string with 5 ":" that MUST delimit the following 6 parts:'.

+Replace only the first part of `ParseAwsKmsArn`.
+We are adding the `ensures` part to the signature.

 <!-- !test check ParseAwsKmsArn Correctness -->
 ```dafny